-The SER Commission received on January 19, 2017 from Cavanaugh Macdonald Consulting, LLC an actuarial valuation as of June 30, 2016 which was approved by the SER Commission on January 19, 2017.
-The January 2017 actuarial valuation incorporates a December 8, 2016 memorandum of understanding between the State and SEBAC which was approved by the General Assembly on February 1, 2017.
-The SER Commission received from Cavanaugh Macdonald Consulting, LLC a revised actuarial valuation as of June 30, 2016, dated June 5, 2017 which was approved by the SER Commission on August 17, 2017.
+The State Employees' Retirement Commission ("SER Commission") received on January 19, 2017 from Cavanaugh Macdonald Consulting, LLC, the actuaries for the SERF, an actuarial valuation as of June 30, 2016 that was approved by the SER Commission on January 19, 2017.
+The January 2017 actuarial valuation incorporates a December 8, 2016 memorandum of understanding between the State and SEBAC that was approved by the General Assembly on February 1, 2017.
+The SER Commission received from Cavanaugh Macdonald Consulting, LLC a revised actuarial valuation as of June 30, 2016, dated June 5, 2017 that was approved by the SER Commission on August 17, 2017.
 The June 2017 revised actuarial valuation reflects the terms of SEBAC 2017, described above.